-This two-week workshop focuses on the life of medieval hill towns as seen through original documents, art, contemporary literature, architecture, and the unsurpassed visual art in Assisi.
-Since ancient times Assisi has been an important hill town center in Umbria, one of Italy’s most beautiful regions and when, in the 13th Century, St. Francis publicly renounced his secular life and founded the Franciscan order the secular and religious have co-existed here.
-Commerce, pilgrimage, painting and politics have all shaped the town and today Assisi survives as a rich and extensive center of still-extant medieval secular and religious architecture.
+This two-week workshop focuses on the life of medieval hill towns as seen through the unsurpassed visual art and architecture in Assisi, as well as original documents and contemporary literature.
+Since ancient times, Assisi has been an important center in Umbria, one of Italy’s most beautiful regions.
+Impressive ancient remains survive in town and throughout the region.
+Beginning in the 13th Century, when St. Francis publicly renounced his secular life and founded the Franciscan order, the town has been a world center of art and the home to extensive works by many of Italy's greatest painters.
+Commerce, pilgrimage, painting and politics have all shaped the town and today Assisi survives as a rich and extensive center of still-extant medieval, Renaissance and Baroque art and architecture.

 There may be two or three excursions outside of Assisi which are not included in the tuition.
 This can range from $100 to $300 per excursion for transportation, gratuities, museum fees, and guided tours.